daniellas/osgitools/README.md

 }
 ```

-And add configure Maven Bundle Plugin in you project pom.xml like this:
+and configure Maven Bundle Plugin in you project pom.xml like this:

 ```xml
 <plugin>